fn-code/go-example/README.md

 # go-example
-example code of go programming
+This repository is example of go programming

+# List of example :
+- bit
+- functional programming
+- cgo